LibDibbing is easy! This guide shares the nitty gritty on LibDib's cost and how to set your pricing.

 - Maker Price = Cost of Product + Shipping Cost

-- If you have a target wholesale price: LibDib earns 15-18% margin of the wholesale (Selling) price, so your Maker price will be roughly 80% to 85% of the wholesale price, depending on if you’re selling wine or spirits, and the particular market.
-For a deeper explanation on how the LibDib margin is calculated you can view our help article.
-Enter that value as your Maker Price and you can then see your wholesale price, or the “Selling Price Per Case”.
+- If you have a target wholesale price: LibDib earns 14–20% margin of the wholesale (Selling) price, so your Maker price will be roughly 80% to 85% of the wholesale price.
+(For a deeper explanation on how the LibDib margin is calculated you can view our help article.)
+Enter that value as your Maker Price, and you can then see your wholesale price (or the “Selling Price Per Case”).
 Adjust accordingly from there.
-Makers are responsible for the cost of shipping to LibDib and this should be factored into your Maker Price.
+Makers are responsible for the cost of shipping to LibDib, and this should be factored into your Maker Price.

-- Determine Tiered Discounts.
-After you have established your case 1 pricing, you can then set up additional tiered pricing (varies by market).
-Common tiers include case 3, case 5, and case 10 pricing.
-Click “Add Discount Tier” under Pricing and Tiered Discounts on the product card to add tiered options.
+After you establish your Case 1 pricing, you can set up additional tiered pricing (varies by market).
+Common tiers include Case 3, Case 5, and Case 10.
+To add tiered options, go to the product card, and click “Add Discount Tier” under “Pricing”.

-- Verify shipping origin.
-This is where your product will be shipped from before coming to the LibDib warehouse in a given market.
-It will default to the business address you provide when creating your account.
+This is where your product ships from, before coming to the LibDib warehouse in a given market.
+It defaults to the business address you provide when you create your account.
 To adjust this, hover over your name in the upper right hand corner.
-Click Profile, then select “Addresses” to add a different shipping address.
+Click “Profile”, then select “Addresses” to add a different shipping address.

-- Make sure availability is set to “In Stock”.
-This way Buyers will be able to view your product in the LibDib store front.
+Make sure availability is set to “In Stock”.
+This way, Buyers will be able to view your product in LibDib.
 You have 5 options when setting your availability:

-- In Stock - Product is available and Buyers can purchase product now.
+- In Stock: Product is available and Buyers can purchase now.

-- Limited - Product is available, but you are indicating that this product is a limited release or limited run.
+- Limited: Product is available, but it’s a limited release or limited run.

-- Not in Market - You will still be able to see the product card on your page, but it will not be listed for Buyers list in that market.
+- Not in Market: You will still see the product card on your page, but it won’t be listed for Buyers in that market.

-- Set Quantity Available.
-This number is not visible to buyers and is a good way of managing allocations or small-production products.
-If your quantity hits zero, the product will begin to show a negative quantity available.
+This number is not visible to buyers, but is a good way to manage allocations or small-production products.
+If your quantity goes below zero, the product will show a negative quantity available.
 Again, this number is only internal, and designed to help you manage inventory on smaller production products.